8 creative ways to find B2B sales leads

 Before making a purchase, B2B buyers spend 27% of their time doing research.
 A majority of them (77%) also identify their purchase experiences as “complex or difficult.”
 Your marketing content has the power to solve both of these for your B2B sales leads.

 Pay attention to what’s happening on any of your marketing materials.
+You can get more traffic to your marketing content by building links to your website.
 Watch for blog comments and Twitter responses just as you did with your support inbox.
 Even better: consider adding a chatbox to your marketing pages, and invite users with questions to reach out there.

 These personalized touches let the sales leads come to you, rather than you seeking them out.
 They’re already going to be on your site researching your product, so help them save time in their purchasing process by making it easy for them to get started.